miguelcnf/replay/README.md

 Pretty much inspired by a couple of talks and articles on the subject:

 [Automating your development environment with Ansible](http://www.nickhammond.com/automating-development-environment-ansible/) by Nick Hammond

 [It's Not Just for Servers: Chefing Your Development Environment (The Pivotal Way)](http://www.youtube.com/watch?v=kfQy8UzBUvY&feature=plcp) at ChefConf 2012

 And some similar but much more pretty projects like:

 [Sprout](https://github.com/pivotal-sprout/sprout)

 [Boxen](http://boxen.github.com/)

 ## how does it work?

-Replay reads a yaml file in your home dir `~/.replay.yml` which contains a list of tasks to be played on the box much like:˙
+Replay reads a yaml file in your home dir `~/.replay.yml` which contains a list of tasks to be played on the box much like:
 ```
 # Box baseline
 ---